Examples of Work Related Injuries

 Per California Labor Code, continuous trauma injuries are a result of mentally or physically traumatic activities that are repetitive in nature and are extended over a long period of time; collectively resulting in injury or harm.
 (California Labor Code §3208.1(b))

-Given the nature of the injury not being caused by a single incident, but rather a cumulation of multiple events, it could take a long time before realizing that you have an injury caused by your work.
+In more simple terms, given the nature of the injury not being caused by a single incident, but rather a cumulation of multiple events, it could take a long time before realizing that you have an injury caused by your work.

 • Example: Nelly operating heavy equipment everyday at work for 10 years may eventually cause her to have injuries to her back, knees, or wrist, etc. These injuries may take a while for her to feel and then a while more for her to realize they are an injury caused by work.